 - Is the feature one that can be tested over a user’s session without concerns about consistency in subsequent sessions (e.g. alterations to a search algorithm)?

-If consistency within a session (rather than across visits) is most important, then roll out the split using the anonymous traffic type.
+If consistency within a session (rather than across visits) is most important, then roll out the feature flag using the anonymous traffic type.
 Storing the anonymous ID within a cookie can extend that consistency to multiple sessions, without needing to tie it back to the logged in identifier.

 If you prefer consistency for the logged-in user (while logged-in), you will need to decide if it is more important to measure the feature for anonymous or logged-in users.
 Set the behavior of the group on which you are not experimenting to a consistent default in the code while the experiment runs.

-It may be tempting to try and experiment with the same feature across logged-in and anonymous traffic types within a single Split or even by having one split for each traffic type.
-An anonymous user gets a treatment from the split based on their anonymous id and a logged-in user gets a treatment from the split based on their logged-in id.
+It may be tempting to try and experiment with the same feature across logged-in and anonymous traffic types within a single feature flag or even by having one feature flag for each traffic type.
+An anonymous user gets a treatment from the feature flag based on their anonymous id and a logged-in user gets a treatment from the feature flag based on their logged-in id.
 However, this could lead to statistical confusion because a user may see one treatment based on their anonymous id and then after they login see a different treatment based on their logged-in id.
 When a user has seen both treatments, it is unclear which treatment is responsible for their behavior.
-For this reason, simultaneous testing of the same experiment across different traffic types should be avoided unless you can guarantee that a user will only encounter one of the splits.
+For this reason, simultaneous testing of the same experiment across different traffic types should be avoided unless you can guarantee that a user will only encounter one of the feature flags.